osquery/osquery/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Read the `CONTRIBUTING.md` guide on the root of the repo.
 - [ ] Ensure the code is formatted building the `format_check` target,
-      if not unstage your commit, build the `format` target to format,
+      if not move the committed files to the stage area, build the `format` target to format, then re-commit.
-      re-commit.
       More information is available on the wiki.
 - [ ] Ensure your PR contains a single logical change.
 - [ ] Ensure your PR contains tests for the changes you're submitting.
 - [ ] Describe your changes with as much detail as you can.